Cleveland Spiders: 1899 season

 The Robisons announced after buying the Perfectos that they intended to run the Spiders as a "sideshow", and Cleveland fans apparently took them at their word.
 The Spiders' first 16 home games drew a total of 3,179 fans, or an average of 199 fans per game.
 Due to these meager attendance figures, the other 11 NL teams refused to come to League Park, as their cut of the revenue from ticket sales did not even begin to cover their hotel and travel expenses.
 The Spiders were thus forced to play 85 of their remaining 93 games on the road.
+Altogether, the Spiders played 112 road games in 1899, a record that cannot be reached under current scheduling practices (the only time it was ever considered approachable was in 1994 when the Seattle Mariners were forced to play their remaining 118 games on the road due to ceiling damage at the Kingdome, but the season was cancelled due to the 1994-95 strike, with the Mariners having only played 68 of those games).
 Counting the large number of home games that had been shifted to the road earlier in the season, they only played 42 home games during the season, including only eight after July 1, and finished 9–33 (.214) at home and 11–101 (.098) on the road.
 Only 6,088 fans paid to attend Spiders home games in 1899, for a pitiful average of a mere 145 spectators per game in 9,000-seat League Park.